 Free closed captioning and assistive listening devices in English are available for all current IMAX films.
 Please alert a member of our Box Office or IMAX Theater team and they will assist you.
 Assistive listening devices are also available for our meeting and conference rooms.

-Audio guides in both English and Spanish are often available for temporary traveling exhibits.
+Audio guides in both English and Spanish are often available for special exhibits.
 Please check with the Box Office or Information Desk for more information.
 For special exhibits with audio guides, transcripts are available at the entrance to the exhibit upon request.

 Accessible Experiences by Special Arrangement